akoaysigod/gdscript-mode/README.md

 ```

 ## Customization
 Use spaces instead of tabs.
-This defaults to whatever you have it set to.
-The editor defaults to tabs and I haven't found a way to change it so if you use spaces setting this to true might be useful.
+This should default to what the editor is currently using.
 ```lisp
 (setq gdscript-tabs-mode t)
 ```

 Set indentation width.
-Again I couldn't find how to change this in the default editor and I use 2 for everything.
+This should also default to editor settings.
 ```lisp
 (setq gdscript-tab-width 4)
 ```

 ## Help
 I've never written a major mode nor any Emacs Lisp so any help or feedback is apprecaited.